Beko-Kaeuferportal/styleguide/README.md

 * When defining binary operators, name the argument "other".

-* Prefer map over collect, detect over find, select over find_all.
+* Prefer detect over find, select over find_all.

 Comments: